annotation/text-fabric/tf/docs/about/usefunc.md

     This is needed for example if you specify a specific release for the core data module.
-The associated standard modules probably do not have that exact same release, so you have to look up their releases in GitHub/GitLab, and attach the release numbers found to the module specifiers.
+The associated standard modules probably do not have that exact same release, so you have to look up their releases in GitHub / GitLab, and attach the release numbers found to the module specifiers.

 !!! caution "Let TF manage your text-fabric-data directory"
     It is better not to fiddle with your `~/text-fabric-data` directory manually.
 Let it be filled with auto-downloaded data.
-    You can then delete data sources and modules when needed, and have them redownloaded at your wish, without any hassle or data loss.
+    You can then delete data sources and modules when needed, and have them re-downloaded at your wish, without any hassle or data loss.

 ### Sets

-They are named nodesets, that, when imported, can be used in [search templates](https://annotation.github.io/text-fabric/tf/about/searchusage.html#simple-indent-nameotype-or-set-features) as if they were node types.
+They are named node sets, that, when imported, can be used in [search templates](https://annotation.github.io/text-fabric/tf/about/searchusage.html#simple-indent-nameotype-or-set-features) as if they were node types.
 You can construct them in a Python program and then write them to disk with `tf.lib.writeSets`.
-When you pass that file path with `setFile=path/to/file`, the named sets will be loaded by Text-Fabric.
+When you pass that file path with `setFile=path/to/file`, the named sets will be loaded by TF.

 See also `tf.search.search.Search.search` and `tf.lib.readSets`.